vzakharov/information-book/book.md

 ## Complication: The Origami of Existence

 Now, replication’s fine and dandy, and multiplication’s a party.
 But information is an artist, a composer of complexity.
 It’s not content with simple tunes; it orchestrates symphonies.
 Complication is when “fire hot” becomes thermodynamics, and “rock fall” becomes gravity.
-It’s the upgrade from folklore to high-definition, surround-sound, narrated-by-Morgan-Freeman documentaries of knowledge.
 Information, in its quest for immortality, becomes intricate, nuanced, and so, so very deep.

 We state, and we’ll get back to this, that somewhere along this stage, information becomes conscious.
 It’s not a sudden switch, but a gradual process, like a slow-burning dawn that stretches lazily across the horizon of awareness.